 Sustainability Investigations courses engage students in deep and focused exploration of sustainability.

 Sustainability Connections courses build competencies and knowledge in a field that is relevant to understanding sustainability and apply them to a sustainability issue.

 - It is the responsibility of the student to choose and satisfactorily complete courses that fulfill the requirements for graduation.

-- All students must complete the general course requirements are described above.
+- All students must complete the general course requirements as described above.
 Be aware of the following restrictions: